What is strategic planning and why is it important?

 What is strategic planning?

-3. Establish the financials required to fund operations and reward shareholders: often done separately – financial planning is a crucial step of the strategic planning process.
-At the strategic level, this typically involves forecasting profit and loss, cash flow, balances (i.e. balance sheet), and capex requirements.
+Establish financials: This involves defining the financials that are required to achieve the strategy and reward shareholders/owners where relevant.
+At the strategic level forecasting profit and loss, cash flow, balances (i.e., balance sheet), and capex requirements are typically undertaken.
 At the operational level, budgets are established for departments, teams, or projects.

-Illustrated, this process can look something like the following:
+Illustrated, this process can look like the following:

 Who is involved in strategic planning?
 All stakeholders in an organization.
 This ensures maximum buy-in from top-level management down to junior-level employees.
 Some will be involved more than others.
 A facilitator is needed to steer the process.
 Owners, senior leadership, and the board establish high-level strategy and plans.
 An effective approach involves middle management and employees in defining the operational plans they are responsible for executing.
 This helps create a ‘bottom-up’ atmosphere and stakeholder buy-in.